To km 42 (creek eroding the road, still passable in a 4x4)

 Distance from Vancouver to the Beginning of the

 FSR: Approximately 230 kilometers via Highway 1 East (218 km), Boston Bar

 Station Road (200 m), and Chaumox Road (11+ km).

 lake and mountain views, access to a waterfall trail, availability of

-many camping sites by Nahatlatch River (a fee is charged).
+many camping sites by Nahatlatch River (for a fee).

 Industrial traffic is present, clouds of dust are